reahl/reahl/reahl-doc/doc/whatchanged.rst

 We also needed to store other metadata for our flavour of component as implemented by reahl-component, and to do that we used (and later on over-used) the entry points mechanism of setuptools for storing this metadata.
-Writing a plain setup.cfg or setup.py with all this data crammed in weird ways into entry points eventually became too cumbersome to even explain, which is why we continued to push for the use of .reahlproject which hid that from its users.
+Writing a plain setup.cfg or setup.py with all this data crammed into entry points eventually became too cumbersome to explain, which is why we continued up to now to use .reahlproject which hid that from its users.

-We have now changed how we store extra metadata.
+We have now changed how we store extra metadata:

 You now should package a Reahl component using setuptools in a PEP517 compliant way without using our homegrown .reahlproject.

 The .reahlproject and some of its accompanying scaffolding does not go away: its use is now optional and what it can do has shrunk.
-We really intend for it to be used internally only at this point.
+We really intend for it to be used internally only at this point, and it will be removed entirely in the near future since it relies on executing `setuptools.setup()` -- a practice which is deprecated.

-If you really DO want to use a `.reahlcomponent` -- that is a separate concern and you can do that too, although there are changes to what you can put in it.
+If you are currently using a `.reahlproject`, you will have to migrate now to using a `setup.cfg`.

 Migrating old .reahlproject files